Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## Step 5.
 Customize the ModList in MO2 to suit your personal preferences.

 > [!CAUTION]
-> Do _not_ rearrange the Priority (Load Order) unless you know what you are doing.
+> Do _not_ rearrange the Priority (Load Order) unless you know what you are doing!
 > I hand-tailored the priority (Load Order) to avoid mod conflicts.
 > If you mess that up, I cannot/will-not fix it for you, and you will need to uninstall/reinstall the ModList.

-_The following screenshots in this section were uploaded from Revision version 56.0 of this Overhaul ModPack._
+_The following screenshots in this section were uploaded from Revision version 1.0 of this Overhaul ModPack._

 ## Do not disable **Framework/Requirement Mods** (unless you are an advanced modder and you know what you are doing).
 ![image](https://github.com/user-attachments/assets/07fed2a2-1379-4cc7-8c13-f06d4c307889)